Tabgha, Israel

 Tabgha Opening Hours

-- The Church of the Multiplication: Monday to Saturday from 9:00 AM to 2:00 PM.
-Closed on Sundays and Christian holidays.
+- The Church of the Multiplication is open Monday to Saturday from 9:00 AM to 2:00 PM Closed on Sundays and Christian holidays.

 Tabgha Entry Fees